rx-store/rx-store/apps/rx-store-website/docs/react/react.md

 ## &lt;Manager /&gt; Component

-You create a store using the `store()` factory function, passing in the store value, which is plain javascript object containing RxJs Subjects.
-The `store()` factory also accepts an optional [root effect](../core/basic-concepts/root-effect) as the second argument.
+You create a store using the `store()` factory function, passing in an object with the store value at the `value` property, which is plain javascript object containing RxJs Subjects.
+The `store()` factory also accepts an optional [root effect](../core/basic-concepts/root-effect) by passing an `effect` property in the object.

 You get back a `Manager` component, and a React context.
 Wrap your app at the top level, or wrap the part of your app where you want the store to run & be available.
 If the `Manager` unmounts, the store's effect's will all be unsubscribed (torn down).
 To start out, it's recommended to use the `Manager` as shown here, at the top level of your app and re-export the context: